-24 "As a Ward Committee member, I have the necessary political connections and for that reason I can help my fellow Mozambicans obtain IDs.
-However, Mozambicans, in order to be able to be helped, should not show that they are not South Africans.
-They need to pretend to be South Africans, by adopting South African names and speaking one or more local languages.
-In relation to names, Portuguese names like Fernando, Simão etc. are not appropriate for someone who needs an ID.
-Then I get them a mother or father who are local to testify that the person is their son and they need him registered.
-The people with whom I work do not know about this, because I know it is illegal".
-Mr. FDT: Inanda, Durban, 16/11/06 rest of their lives.
+An overwhelming majority (96%) of the sample also indicated that they still regard Mozambique as their home country and have no intention of settling in Durban for the rest of their lives.
 This is further evidenced by the fact that almost every participant (92%) noted that their homes are located in Mozambique.
 As might be expected, there are very few (6%), who regard Durban as their home and are willing to stay there for the rest of their lives.
-What is interesting to note, however is that just under 1⁄4 of the sample maintain multiple households, in Mozambique and in Durban.
+What is interesting to note, however, is that just under a quarter of the sample maintain multiple households, in Mozambique and in Durban.
 They intend to retire in Mozambique but meanwhile are engaging in classic risk/opportunity spreading strategies.
-Perhaps the most interesting case of successful straddling of the borders is one of the 'long - stay' Mozambicans who now lives in both countries.
-After many years in South Africa he was able to legalize his status.
+Perhaps the most interesting case of successful straddling of the borders is one of the 'long-stay' Mozambicans who now lives in both countries.
+After many years in South Africa he was able to legalise his status.
 Now that he has retired, he lives in both countries.
-When in Mozambique he uses his real name, and when in South Africa, he uses a localized version which makes him 'invisible'.
+When in Mozambique he uses his real name, and when in South Africa, he uses a localised version which makes him 'invisible'.
 He comes to South Africa at least once a month to receive his old age pension money and visit his South African wife and children.
 But he claims Mozambique as his real home, because there he has access to land.

-In the meantime the large majority of respondents - (85%) - find that Durban meets their expectations, mainly because they are able to work and financially assist their families in Mozambique.
+In the meantime the large majority of respondents (85%) find that Durban meets their expectations, mainly because they are able to work and financially assist their families in Mozambique.
 There is a perception that Durban deports fewer illegal migrants when compared to other major South African cities such as Johannesburg and Tshwane.
 This 'security' allows Mozambicans to get on with the business of daily life and survival without too many worries of unwelcome official attention.
-Even so nearly 1/4 of the sample have been arrested and deported at some time, losing their belongings in the process.
+Even so nearly a quarter of the sample have been arrested and deported at some time, losing their belongings in the process.
 A relatively small number (16%) of respondents were not happy in Durban.
-They cited police hostilities (xenophobia), lack of job opportunities and low wages as the main causes.
+They cited police hostility (xenophobia), lack of job opportunities and low wages as the main causes.

-Living conditions for the vast majority of migrants sampled are not $easy^{25}$.
-They live in the informal settlements at the periphery of the city, where rentals might be lower, but where running water and electricity supplies are less certain.
+Living conditions for the vast majority of migrants sampled are not easy.32 They live in the informal settlements on the periphery of the city, where rentals might be lower, but where running water and electricity supplies are less certain.
 The migrants accept the difficult living conditions because they see the present situation as temporary, and are willing to sacrifice today in order to live a better future in their home country.